Planning and Development in Pickering

 All City-initiated Official Plan amendments in relation to the city’s road infrastructure, as well as site-specific development applications within a certain distance of Highway 401, are circulated to the Ministry of Transportation (MTO) for review and comments.
 Any conditions or requirements imposed by MTO, whether it relates to new or revised policy language in the City’s Official Plan, or to required improvements or revisions to road infrastructure, need to be complied with.
 Conditions of development may require certain improvements to the road infrastructure prior to the final planning approvals and building permit issuance.
 Furthermore, proponents of site-specific development applications, such as high density residential proposals, are required to prepare and submit traffic impact studies.
 If the traffic study is in relation to a development proposal that may impact Highway 401, that traffic study would also be circulated to MTO for review and comments.

-If you have any further questions or need further clarification regarding the above response, please contact Déan Jacobs at djacobs@pickering.ca or Nilesh Surti at nsurti@pickering.ca.
+If you have any further questions or need further clarification regarding the above response, please contact Déan Jacobs at djacobs@pickering.ca(External link) or Nilesh Surti at nsurti@pickering.ca(External link).

 Hello With all the new housing developments expected in the next few years, is the City of Pickering looking at new rental development opportunities for residents who are just that…. renters!
 The last rental property built was Rougemount Co-Op apartment buildings.
 Approximately 20 years ago.
 Residents of Pickering who are renters, renting condos, homes etc are always having to worry about owners selling the property.